rhyannonjoy/pawfinder-service/docs/api-reference/post-pets.md

 ## Add a new pet profile

 This operation creates a new pet profile in the PawFinder system.
+Use this operation to add newly intake animals to shelter inventory, list pets for adoption after medical clearance and evaluation, or register animals transferred from other facilities.

 ### Endpoint structure